Updated in February, 2023

 My favourite crossover scope for close to a while now has been Vortex Razor HD-LHT 4.5-22×50 that also gets the nod as an allround hunting scope.
 It is just an excellent lightweight design.

 Burris finally has XTR 3i 3.3-18×50 with illuminated reticle that should be on this list.
 With lower magnification and wide FOV, if you plan to use a thermal clip-on, this is probably the one to consider.

 Element Nexus 5-20×50 should not be overlooked either.
 It is a very competent crossover design.

 Tract Toric UHD 4-20×50 with PRS reticle is another excellent design.
 FOV is a bit narrow, but aside from that I have nothing to complain about for the price.

 If you do not mind a fairly long scope, Trijicon’s Tenmile 3-18×44 is a nicely robust option.

 Long range tactical use:

 All of a sudden, there are some real options here.
-Delta Stryker HD 5-50×56 takes the cake as the best generalist in this group.
-Sightron SV ED 10-50×60 is better as a pure target scope owing to the advantages its dual speed parallax knob offers, however, I usually see it a bit north of $2k, so the Delta wins this one.
+Delta Stryker HD 5-50×56 takes the cake as the best generalist in this group and Trijicon offers its own version of 5-50×56.
+However, Sightron SV ED 10-50×60 is better as a pure target scope owing to the advantages its dual speed parallax knob offers.

 Honorable mention goes to Vortex Golden Eagle 15-60×52, except I wish it came with a mrad reticle.